• Skip to primary navigation

 Those super allergic to corn may find that they can even have a reaction to eating the meat and eggs of animals fed a corn-based diet.

 While living with a corn allergy can seem overwhelming and difficult, it isn’t insurmountable.
 Pinky promise.
-And there are many corn substitutions available!
+There are many corn substitutions available!

 This article walks you through all aspects of what is a corn allergy, symptoms, what to avoid, what you can still enjoy, and how best to manage your corn allergy.